arwehrman/job-resume-log-app/README.md

 ## Introduction

+THIS APP IS A WORK IN PROGRESS AND CURRENTLY IS NOT A COMPLETE WORKING APPLICATION

-This app is a work in progress to use as a portfolio piece to showcase my React, TypesScript, CSS and StorybookJS skills as I look for my next developer role.
+Creating this app to solve two things, create a portfolio piece to showcase my React, TypesScript, CSS and StorybookJS skills and keep track of jobs I've applied for during my job search.

 ## Tech Stack